Signal and Image Processing Modules

 plt.show()

-A spectrogram is useful for analyzing audio, vibrations, or any time-varying frequency patterns.
+A spectrogram reveals how a signal’s frequency content evolves over time — useful for analyzing audio, vibrations, or any time-dependent frequency patterns.

 Example 3: Image Blurring